BayHarborBtchr/Data_engineer_workshop/README.md

 - **Pandas**: For powerful data manipulation and analysis.
 - **NumPy**: Provides support for large, multi-dimensional arrays and matrices.
+- **Matplotlib**: Basic plotting library for visualizing data.
+- **Seaborn**: Statistical data visualization built on top of Matplotlib.
+- **SciPy**: For advanced scientific and technical computing.
 - **SQLAlchemy**: A toolkit for SQL and database management.
+- **Psycopg2**: PostgreSQL adapter for Python, enabling database connectivity.
-- **Jupyter**: Interactive computing environment for creating and sharing code.
+- **Jupyter Notebook**: Interactive computing environment for creating and sharing code.

 ## 🤝 Contributing